The Science Behind the Smell of Incense

 Incense has been around for years and has been used for religious rituals in Babylon, Greece, and Ancient Egypt.

 Some of the reasons for using incense include:

 Thought to repel bad energy, evil spirits, or demons

 To counteract bad odors

 Use in various religious practices (most common Catholic churches)

 What is incense?

-It’s a substance burned that produces a fragrant smell.
-It made up of aromatic material typically plant based from bark, flowers, seeds, resin and roots with a combustible substance that binds to hold the incense together.
+Incense is a substance burned that produces a fragrant smell.
+It is made up of aromatic material, typically plant based, from sources such as bark, flowers, seeds, resin, and roots with a combustible substance that binds to hold the incense together.
 Some of the most recognizable aromas are: